• Features

 Tenor

 Tenor is a GIF platform that allows you to add emotion to your conversations and personalize your text messages.
-Besides the millions of GIFs and videos available on the site, Tenor also allows you to create your own GIFs and stickers to express what you’re trying to say.
+Besides the millions of GIFs and videos available on the site, Tenor will enable you to create your own GIFs and stickers to express what you’re trying to say.

 Tenor even offers a GIF keyboard that you can install on your smartphone to add GIFs to your messages.